In 2023, just 21% of high school seniors met all four ACT benchmarks, while 43% failed to meet even one.

 - Preparation tools like flashcards, practice tests, and online resources

-It can be followed by a student expecting a higher ACT score: a short-term plan is started with daily homework, which is also integrated as practice, preparation tools like mock tests are used, and then exam-day strategies are applied to stay calm and focused.
+It can be followed by a student expecting a higher ACT score: a short-term plan is initiated with daily homework integrated as practice, preparation tools like mock tests are used, and then exam-day strategies are applied to stay calm and focused.

 English Grammar Tenses